mattppal/blog/src/content/blog/what-is-delta.md

 ![Great Scott](/posts/what-is-delta/great-scott.gif)

-<center><figcaption>I had a professor in college that <i>also</i> went by Doc Brown and researched plasma. 👀 🥽</figcaption></center>
+<center><figcaption>I had a professor in college that <i>also</i> went by Doc Brown...</figcaption></center>

 Easily the _coolest sounding_ feature of Delta, time travel ⏰ allows us to query older snapshots of tables using stored metadata (up to 30 days, by default).

 I think the most obvious application is disaster recovery, but as a former analyst, getting questions like "why did this number change," or "why doesn't this number equal this number" was an \*ahem\* unfortunate part of my job.

-Being able to query tables at various states is _huge_ for debugging purposes and triaging data errors.
+Being able to query tables at various states is _huge_ for debugging purposes and triaging data errors, not just for analysts!

 Time travel has many other uses as well:

-- An improved snapshot— you can use time travel to backfill missed snapshots (up to 30 days), unlike `dbt snapshot`.
+- [**An improved snapshot**](https://github.com/EcZachly/cumulative-table-design): time travel can backfill missed snapshots (up to 30 days), unlike a `dbt snapshot`.
-- Complex temporal queries.
+- **Cumulative table design**: this could be a useful way to build a [cumulative table architecture](https://github.com/EcZachly/cumulative-table-design) that only requires _a single_ source table.
-- Audit purposes.
+- **Audit purposes**: isn't compliance fun?
+Delta enables audit trails, for [analysts/engineers](https://learn.microsoft.com/en-us/azure/databricks/delta/history) and auditors alike.

 The query syntax is exactly what you'd expect: